Sharp two-sided heat kernel estimates of twisted tubes and applications: Introduction

 The aim of this paper is to establish sharp pointwise on-diagonal heat kernel estimates.
 In fact, as one of our main results we will show that

 see Theorem \ref{main-result}.
 Such a two-sided pointwise bound on the heat kernel of course gives us a more detailed information than an integral bound.
-Moreover, a simple application of \eqref{main-intro} allows us to extend inequality \eqref{kz} to a wider class of subspaces of $L^2(\Omega)$ and also to corresponding subspaces of $L^1(\Omega)$, see Theorem \ref{thm-lp}.
+Moreover, a simple application of \eqref{main-intro} allows us to extend inequality \eqref{kz} to the critical value $a=3/4$ and at the same time to a wider class of subspaces of $L^2(\Omega)$ and $L^1(\Omega)$, see Proposition \ref{prop-l2} and Theorem \ref{thm-lp}.

 The proof of estimate \eqref{main-intro} relies on the study of positive global solutions of the equation $(-\Delta^D_\Omega-E_1)u=0$ in $\Gw$ and of suitable functional inequalities on the corresponding weighted $L^2$ spaces.
 We would like to point out that the Hardy inequality \eqref{hardy-operator} is used only implicitly, to ensure the subcriticality of $-\Delta^D_\Omega-E_1$.
 Since heat kernel estimates can be reformulated in probabilistic terms in term of the survival probability of the Brownian bridge killed upon exiting $\Omega$, our results also imply sharp bounds for such probability: roughly speaking, the $t^{-3/2}$ decay of the kernel for a fixed $\bx$ might be expressed by saying that the longitudinal part of the Brownian bridge sees, asymptotically as $t\to\infty$, the twist as if it were a Dirichlet boundary condition imposed on the cross-section of the tube.
 Hence the corresponding heat kernel resembles the one generated by the Dirichlet Laplacian on a half-line.